A completely self-sufficient expedition that very few have achieved.

 Personal equipment is not provided.
 However, a complete list is provided to allow you to check that you are taking what is necessary.

-All logistics equipment is provided, including tents and pulkas, as well as all collective equipment including mess tents, stoves, gasoline, etc.
+All logistical equipment is provided, including tents and pulkas, as well as collective equipment such as stoves, white gas, etc.

 Our commitments to sustainable development